 Brunswick Mountain, standing at 1,788 meters, is the tallest peak on the north shore of Vancouver, British Columbia, Canada.
-Brunswick Mountain Trail is a round-trip 14.3 km, elevation gain 1,546 meters trail.
+The Trail is a round-trip 14.3 km, elevation gain 1,546 meters trail.

 Standing on the tallest peak of the north shore, you have 360 degree view of all the nearby mountains and landmarks on a clear day.
 You can see mountains like the lions , Harvey, Hat, Hanover, Howe sound, some lakes and some other mountains that I can’t even name.

 The trail shares the same parking lot and the first 2 km with the other trails in the region, like West Lion, Mount Harvey and Tunnel Bluffs.
 Talking about West Lion, it is a good test for your readiness for Brunswick Mountain if you can comfortably hike the West Lion trail.
-That is because Brunswick is taller than West Lion.
+That is because Brunswick is a little bit taller than West Lion even though they share some of the trail.
 Elevation gain for West Lion from the same trail head is 1,439 m.
 Remember that elevation gain for Brunswick is 1,546 m.
 Brunswick Mountain is more demanding in terms of your physical strength, your ability with scrambling and rock climbing.
 If you have a hard time hiking West Lion, it would be very tough to complete Brunswick.

-You will need a lot of water in the trail also.
+You will need a lot of water during your hike in the trail.
 I brought 2.5 L of water and consumed every drop of it.

 Parking is a nightmare.
 The main parking lot, which is next to the trail head, only has 15 spots.
-You need to come before 7 AM during a busy weekend.
-That is to have a good chance to park in the main parking lot.
+You need to come before 7 AM on a busy weekend to have a good chance to park in the main parking lot.
 There are additional parking lots at least 500 meters (and up to 1 km) from the trail head.
 All of them are paid parking.